Shalllonz/Discord-Spammer/README.md

 To ping someone with the bot you need to get their used id and put it inbetween this <@useridgoeshere>

-To download just download it as a
+To download it click on code and then download zip.